Gerardo-Sandovalp1/ECI/index.md

 ---

-## Purpose
+## Concise Purpose

-**The Engineering Capability Index (ECI) identifies national‑level engineering capability across U.S. universities.**
-A placement anywhere in the Top 50 reflects broad institutional strength in engineering.
-The index evaluates capability at national scale, where even ranks 20–50 represent meaningful engineering depth.
+The Engineering Capability Index (ECI) identifies national‑level engineering capability across U.S. universities using an aerospace‑aligned lens.
+A placement anywhere in the Top 50 reflects broad institutional engineering strength.
+ECI is a capability assessment, not a prestige ranking.

-**ECI uses an aerospace‑aligned lens because aerospace concentrates the highest‑order demands of modern engineering.**
-Aerospace‑relevant work requires depth in **mechanical and electrical fundamentals**, **fluids and propulsion**, **systems engineering**, **high‑performance computation**, and **design–build–test culture**.
-Institutions capable of supporting these domains typically demonstrate broad engineering strength.

-ECI does not attempt to measure every engineering discipline equally.
-Fields such as **chemical**, **civil**, **biomedical**, or **industrial engineering**—while essential—do not uniformly reveal the physics‑intensive rigor, experimental infrastructure, or national‑mission alignment required for aerospace, defense, and space systems.
-The index therefore focuses on capability dimensions that best reflect an institution’s ability to contribute to **high‑consequence engineering missions** and **national capability**.

-**ECI is not a prestige ranking, reputation survey, or marketing index.**
-It is a capability assessment that uses aerospace as the **stress test** for institutional engineering depth and national relevance.

 ---
 ## ECI 2026 Ranking